Extra cash for low-income mothers may influence baby brains

 The researchers are investigating whether the payments led to better nutrition, less parent stress or other benefits to the infants.
 There were no restrictions on how the money was spent.

-The results suggest reducing poverty can directly affect infant brain development, said senior author, Dr. Kimberly Noble, a neuroscience and education professor at Columbia University.
+The results suggest reducing poverty can directly affect infant brain development, said senior author, Dr. Kimberly Noble, a neuroscience and education professor at Teachers College, Columbia University.

 "The brain changes speak to the remarkable malleability of the brain, especially early in childhood,'' she said.